B

 |---|---|

-40 Vermont Heating Oil Companies You Can Bank On
+40 Vermont Number Two Heating Oil Companies You Can Bank On

-With 92,108,924.062 gallons of fuel oil delivered to Vermont homes the last heating season, the Vermont community depends on its 40 oil companies to keep their oil tanks full.
+With 92,108,924.062 gallons of oil delivered to Vermont homeowners during this past winter, the Vermont community relies on its 40 oil companies to keep their oil tanks full.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Vermont, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
-Then, the truck delivers the fuel oil to residences and companies throughout Vermont and the surrounding vicinity.
+Then, the truck delivers the oil to residences and companies throughout Vermont and the surrounding area.